 Forget canned apple pie filling!

-You only need 2 apples (I used granny smith), sugar, flour, cinnamon, and nutmeg to make your own delicious apple pie filling and it is so quick and easy to mix together.
+You only need 2 large or 3 medium apples (I used granny smith), sugar, flour, cinnamon, and nutmeg to make your own delicious apple pie filling and it is so quick and easy to mix together.

 Cinnamon Oat Streusel Topping